 - To fulfil breaktime and lunchtime duties in accordance with the duty rota and duty procedures set out in this document.

-- To work as a member of a team, providing information and assistance with the long, mid, and short term planning that is necessary to maintain high standards, differentiation, and continuity throughout the school.
+- To work as a member of a team, providing information and assistance with the long, medium and short-term planning that is necessary to maintain high standards, differentiation, and continuity throughout the school.

 - To make the school a welcoming and stimulating environment that will encourage children to actively participate in all that is required of them.